Knowing what it means to eat healthy food is half the battle.

-As a nutritionist I hear a lot of questions about what people should eat and when they should eat it.
+As a nutritionist, I hear a lot of questions about what people should eat and when they should eat it.
 I also see people as a personal trainer that want the best exercises to burn the most calories in the shortest amount of time but could care less what they put in their bodies.
-I have had a tendency to blow my hard work and healthy eating on the weekends.

 Eat real food